Custom Homebuilding in Bridgton, ME

 Preparing for the Foundation

 This site had its challenges, but it's now in good shape.
-We've built the footer and added gravel and sand for drainage.
+We've poured the footers and added stone and sand for drainage.
 Next, we'll build the slab foundation on top of the footer.
 These steps prevent structural problems after the home is complete.